 Center for Women’s History

 This museum, dedicated to the role of women in history, was founded in 2017.
 It tells the tales of women who have made great strides in shaping the history of American.
 It honors the remarkable achievements woman made during times in our history when they had little to no voice.

 Storico welcomes not only visitors to the museum but anyone in the area that is looking to grab a bite to eat.
 Storico’s bright and airy venue is the perfect stop.
 Expert Chef Julian Alonzo will prepare you a seasonally-themed entry.
 Storico is open for lunch and dinner.
 Patrons can also enjoy a weekend brunch.
 Reservations can be made online.

 Parliament Espresso and Coffee

-The museum is home to a delightful espresso bar.
+The New York historical society home to a delightful espresso bar.
 It’s a great spot to grab that Latte and a house-made pastry or light fare meal.
 The cafe is open to the public whether or not you plan to tour the museum.